Black Belt Jones/Review

 From The Grindhouse Cinema Database

-If youve seen Enter The Dragon, you'll know that Jim Kelly has his own brand of humor which he mixes with his blazing martial arts talent.
+If you've seen Enter The Dragon, you'll know that Jim Kelly has his own brand of humor which he mixes with his blazing martial arts talent.
 Well, Black Belt Jones basically expands on that and injects it into every scene.
-None of the characters are overly serious, even the villains are sort of goofy, whether its Pinky or the mafia soldiers that work for Don Steffano.
-The dialogue is very funny/witty and its one of the main strengths in the movie besides the over the top action.
-One of the most exciting characters in the film is Gloria Hendry's Sydney who you wouldnt expect to be such a tough badass.
+None of the characters are overly serious, even the villains are sort of goofy, whether it's Pinky or the mafia soldiers that work for Don Steffano.
+The dialogue is very funny/witty and it's one of the main strengths in the movie besides the over the top action.
+One of the most exciting characters in the film is Gloria Hendry's Sydney who you wouldn't expect to be such a tough badass.
 She really has a lot of energy and makes a nice foil for Kelly's Black Belt Jones.
-Its got to be noted that the score and sound effects by Luchi DeJesus and Dennis Coffey is one of the most funky from the Blaxploitation era.
-The movie is filled with intense brass horns mixed with Kelly's kung fu "Ki-ays" and laid over the sound of piercing bone crunches and snaps during the fight scenes.
-This was also the first blaxploitation-kung fu crossover and who better to kick it off than the legendary Jim "Dragon" Kelly?
+It has to be noted that the score and sound effects by Luchi DeJesus and Dennis Coffey are among the funkiest from the Blaxploitation era.
+The movie is filled with intense brass horns mixed with Kelly's Kung Fu "Ki-ays" and laid over the sound of piercing bone crunches and snaps during the fight scenes.
+This was also the first Blaxploitation-Kung Fu crossover and who better to kick it off than the legendary Jim "Dragon" Kelly?
 For those viewers new to the 70s Blaxploitation film craze, this is one of the essentials that you should check out.
 Recommended!

 Peter Roberts is the co-founder/editor-in-chief of the Grindhouse Cinema Database (GCDb) and contributor to the GCDb's sister site Furious Cinema.
 A Massachusetts native, he is an avid film fan that has been immersed in the world of entertainment and pop culture his entire life.
 He is currently majoring in Communications and Interactive Media Design.